NaufalK25/gamiverse-bot/README.md

 # Gamiverse

-Gamiverse is a discord bot that can fetch player stats from various games and display them in a simple and easy to read format.
+Gamiverse is a discord bot that can get player stats from various games and display them in a simple and easy to read format.

 Game support is currently limited to: